joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 }
 ```

-Notice the `created_at` field — that is our database doing its thing.
+Notice the `created_at` field.
+That is our database doing its thing.

 Now stop the server, start it again, and list the URLs: